richorama/AzureRunMe/README.md

 Right Click, Publish, Configure Remote Desktop Connection.

-Run the TraceConsole locally on your desktop machine.
-Now run the Azure instance by clicking on Run in the Windows Azure Developer Portal.

-Deployment might take some time (maybe 10 minutes or more), but after a while you should see trace information start spewing out in your console app.
-You should see that it's downloading your ZIP files and extracting the, Finally it should run your runme.bat file.
+Deployment might take some time (maybe 10 minutes or more).

 If all goes well your app should now be running in the cloud!